What is the Theory?

 The internet was the beginning of the end of the traditional audience.
 For example, readers seemed to prefer digital copies of newspapers because they could respond to the articles by adding their own comments and interact with other commentators.
 That functionality is obviously not available in the print version.
 You should look at Shirky’s 2008 article “Newspapers and Thinking the Unthinkable” to learn more about how the newspaper industry reacted to the online competition.

-We no longer simply listen to commentators describe the action on the sports field – we post our own thoughts and analysis on our social media channels.
+When we listen to commentators describe the action on the sports field, we post our own thoughts and analysis on our social media channels.
 In fact, this is actually the most entertaining aspect of some games.

 Before they published their texts, institutions had to consider the demand for a product and calculate if it was going to turn a profit.
 Now new media texts could be crowdfunded.
 This Wikipedia article offers a list of notable computer games which raised money by campaigning on Kickstarter and other platforms to develop the projects.